Skip to Content

 Option 3: Flex

-For this example, after 1 cuts under 5 and does not receive the ball, 1 cuts across the lane to an area between the right side low post and right side corner to set a flex screen.
+For this option, after 1 cuts under 5 and does not receive the ball, 1 cuts across the lane to an area between the right side low post and right side corner to set a flex screen.

 Afterwards, 2 cuts to the basket via a flex screen set by 1 who replaces at the right side corner as well.